© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval wayside cross on Fore Street, Polruan is a scheduled monument protected by Historic England under reference 1010859.
 View the official record →

-The Medieval wayside cross on Fore Street, Polruan is a stone cross of medieval date, located within the village of Polruan in Cornwall.
+The Medieval wayside cross on Fore Street, Polruan is a standing cross of medieval date that survives as a notable example of a type of monument common throughout Cornwall during the later medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010859.

 Medieval wayside cross on Fore Street, Polruan is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010859.